 As mentioned already, you can view the balances on your linked cards and accounts, allowing you to check your spending at any time.
 As well as this, you always have a record of your transactions with Curve, to make sure you don’t go over your holiday spending allowance.

-You’ll also get the interbank exchange rate for currency conversion when using your Curve card overseas, plus there’s fee-free international spending and ATM withdrawals on weekdays on all of the paid plans – although your free allowance limit for this will vary depending on what level of Curve subscription you have.
-There’s no additional weekend fees on EUR, USD or GBP.
-For other currencies, there’s a weekend fee of 1%.
+You’ll also get the interbank exchange rate for currency conversion when using your Curve card overseas, plus there’s fee-free international spending on all plans – although your free allowance limit for this will vary depending on what level of Curve subscription you have.
+Only the paid plans have fee-free ATM withdrawals overseas, but again, your free allowance limit depends on your plan.

 If you're travelling abroad